trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **account:** String.
 Destination account

 **ovrd:** int.
-Specifies whether your setting will override the system’s natural action.
+Specifies whether your setting will override the systemÃ¢â‚¬â„¢s natural action.
  Set to 1 to override, set to 0 not to.

-For example, if your action is “exercise” and the option is not  in-the-money, by natural action the option would not exercise.
-If you  have override set to “yes” the natural action would be overridden and  the out-of-the money option would be exercised.
+For example, if your action is Ã¢â‚¬Å“exerciseÃ¢â‚¬Â and the option is not  in-the-money, by natural action the option would not exercise.
+If you  have override set to Ã¢â‚¬Å“yesÃ¢â‚¬Â the natural action would be overridden and  the out-of-the money option would be exercised.

 **manualOrderTime:** String.
 Specify the time at which the options should be exercised.
 An empty string will assume the current time.
  Required TWS API 10.26 or higher.